 Taking charge of organizing a family holiday gathering due to a parent’s illness

 Stanford Student’s Common App Essay on an Experience that “Sparked a Period of Personal Growth”

-We both agreed that the first draft she wrote felt too stiff and formulaic.
+Problem: We both agreed that the first draft she wrote felt too stiff and formulaic.

-Our conversations focused on mapping out vivid anecdotes that helped admissions officers see her process of transformation.
+Our conversations focused on mapping out vivid anecdotes that helped admissions officers see her process of inner and outer transformation.
 She developed super specific “before, during, and after” anecdotes that also shed light on her family background and culture.
 She took readers on a journey that started with the seemingly simple question from a science fair judge that plunged her into a process of “personal growth” which ultimately resulted in a “new understanding” of herself and others.